Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Games

 \item \emph{Fact~2.} The objectives $\LimSupAvg$ and $\LimInfAvg$ do not coincide in general for WPGs.
 We show this in Example~\ref{Ex:SupAndInfAreDifferent}.

 \item \emph{Fact~3.} We also note that pushdown mean-payoff games are very different as compared to parity games.
-For finite-state games both parity and mean-payoff conditions have the same complexity (both lie in NP $\cap$ coNP and also in UP $\cap$ coUP~\cite{Jur98}), whereas for pushdown games the mean-payoff problem is undecidable, whereas the parity problem is EXPTIME-complete~\cite{Wal01}.
+For finite-state games both parity and mean-payoff objectives have the same complexity (both lie in NP $\cap$ coNP and also in UP $\cap$ coUP~\cite{Jur98}), in contrast for pushdown games the mean-payoff problem is undecidable, whereas the parity problem is EXPTIME-complete~\cite{Wal01}.
 Moreover, for countably infinite games with finitely many priorities, for parity objectives memoryless winning strategies exist~\cite{Thomas97}, whereas as we show (Fact~1) for mean-payoff pushdown games infinite-memory strategies are required.

 \end{enumerate}